 \section{Symmetry invariants of quasiparticles}

-We focus on quasiparticles having crystal momenta near a high-symmetry point in the BZ.
-Due to their high symmetry, these momenta are usually the centers of carrier pockets, around which effective models are built.
-In the long wavelength limit, the quasiparticles move around one high-symmetry momentum, and are hence subject to the \emph{little co-group} at that momentum.
+We focus on quasiparticles with crystal momenta near a high-symmetry point in the Brillouin zone (BZ).
+Due to their high symmetry, these momenta are usually the centers of carrier pockets, around which effective models are constructed.
+In the long-wavelength limit, the quasiparticles move around a high-symmetry momentum and are thus subject to the little co-group at that momentum.